Tainan: Museums and parks

 On top of its plentiful living culture, Tainan host several museums and parks.
 The National Museum of Taiwan Literature is in the former city hall; National Museum of Taiwan History is in the Annan district; Chimei Museum is in the Rende district; Taijiang National Park follows the coast; Anping Historic Scenic Park includes the entire old Anping town and the north ward of Anping harbor; and Siraya National Scenic Area includes the Wusanto Reservoir built by Yoichi Hatta.
 In the city center, many historic monuments from Zheng's regime, the Qing dynasty, and the Japanese colonial era are preserved including the Confucius temple, two major city gates and former city hall.

 Tourism

-Tainan has a tangible sense of history and is the site of several spectacular religious festivals.
-As well as its string of forts, the first capital of Taiwan has some 300 ancient sanctuaries, from the island's first Confucian temple to its first Taoist temple.
+Tourism in Tainan is tied to its status as the first capital of Taiwan and its abundance of heritage and cultural assets.
+The city contains multiple historical locations such as the island's first Confucian temple and first Taoist temple, and several old Dutch forts.
+The city is also the site of several religious festivals.